schmuli/gulp-angular-order/README.md

         sessions.module.js
 ```

 The plugin will then order the folders based on folder depth, so that child folders are sorted before parent folders.
-The reason is that child module export a module reference that the parent folder can then use to declare its dependencies.
+The reason is that child modules export a module reference that the parent folder can then use to declare its dependencies.

 ```javascript
 // people/speakers.controller.js